 During the roughly 90-minute interview, on topics ranging from the coronavirus to Hong Kong, and the Middle East, Wang repeatedly pinned blame on Washington.

 Beijing has criticised the United States in particular for taking drastic measures on coronavirus, which have included travel curbs on visitors from China.
 The United States was the first to announce it was evacuating citizens from Wuhan, the city at the epicentre of the virus outbreak.

 "Some countries have stepped up measures, including quarantine measures, which are reasonable and understandable, but for some countries they have overreacted, which has triggered unnecessary panic," he said.

 "I'm sure that those countries are reflecting on this as the situation evolves and the epidemic is gradually brought under further control," he said.
 "They will gradually release such restrictions.
 Because at the end of the day, these countries need to interact with China."

-The U.S. State Department and Treasury Department did not immediately respond to requests for comment, while the White House declined to comment.
+The U.S. State Department, Treasury Department and White House did not immediately respond to requests for comment on Wang's remarks.